rafaelma/pgbackman/docs/manual.rst

 * **Backup servers:** One or several backup servers running PgBackMan.
 All SQL dumps and logfiles are saved in these servers.
-They need access via ``libpq`` to the postgreSQL nodes where the backup server will be allow to run backups and restores.
+They need access via ``libpq`` to the postgreSQL nodes where the backup server will be allowed to run backups and restores.

 * **PGnodes**: PostgreSQL servers running postgreSQL databases.